-Our first stop, was of course, that static Super Guppy – I took one look and knew exactly how it got its name!
+Our first stop, was, of course, that static Super Guppy – I took one look and knew exactly how it got its name!
 It was huge too.
-You could go inside – £1.00 for adults, kids free, Daddy P was off inside like a shot, but we couldn’t persuade Monkey to join him, a shame, but never mind.
+You could go inside – £1.00 for adults, kids free, Daddy P was off inside like a shot, but we couldn’t persuade my son to join him, a shame, but never mind.

 We had a picnic and an ice cream and enjoyed ourselves.
-It was a very unusual day and the time was just right to make the most of Monkey’s current obsession.
+It was a very unusual day and the time was just right to make the most of his current obsession.

 It was a really interesting day, he was in his element after meeting a Super Guppy and all the other aircraft.
 Needless to say, ever since Sunday he has been re-enacting the day over and over again 🙂